 Renter Immigration verification

-It is a legal requirement for landlords to check if the prospective tenant has a right to reside in the UK.
+Landlords are legally required to check whether the prospective tenant has the right to reside in the UK.
 If the tenant does not pass the check, the landlord or agent cannot legally rent the property.

 Source: British Landlords Association